NAP-DSP/nap_dsp_video_guide/README.md

 Macro | Description
 :---: | :---
 `${AUCTION_PRICE}` | Settlement price using the same currency and units as the bid.
 BidResponse(Bid.adm) includes a macro that must be replaced by the partner with the price it will be charged.
-[ERRORCODE] | Replaced with one of the error codes listed in 'VAST v3.0-Doc section2.4.2.3.'
-When the associated error occurs; reserved for error tracking URIs.
+[ERRORCODE] | Replaced with one of the error codes listed in `VAST v3.0-Doc section2.4.2.3.` When the associated error occurs; reserved for error tracking URIs.
 [CONTENTPLAYHEAD] | Replaced with the current time offset “HH:MM:SS.mmm” of the video content.
 [CACHEBUSTING] | Replaced with a random 8-digit number.
 <br>